Roberto Ramos (baseball)

-Roberto Ramos (born December 28, 1994) is a Mexican professional baseball first baseman for the Saraperos de Saltillo of the Mexican League.
+Roberto Ramos (born December 28, 1994) is a Mexican professional baseball first baseman for El Águila de Veracruz of the Mexican Baseball League.
 He has previously played in the KBO League for the LG Twins.

 Amateur career

 Born and raised in Hermosillo, Sonora, Mexico, Ramos graduated from San Fernando High School in San Fernando, California, moving there prior to his junior year.
 In 2013, his senior year, he batted .429 with 11 home runs and 43 RBIs.
 Undrafted in the 2013 Major League Baseball draft, he enrolled at College of the Canyons in Santa Clarita, California, where he played college baseball.
 As a freshman in 2014, he batted .317 with seven home runs and 31 RBIs in 37 games.

 Professional career

 Colorado Rockies

 Ramos was selected by the Colorado Rockies in the 16th round of the 2014 Major League Baseball draft.

 Ramos signed with Colorado and made his professional debut with the Tri-City Dust Devils, earning a promotion to the Grand Junction Rockies in July.
 In 39 games between the two clubs, he hit .213 with three home runs and 17 RBIs.
 In 2015, he returned to Grand Junction to begin the year before being promoted to the Asheville Tourists in June; in 55 games with both teams, he slashed .332/.408/.609 with 13 home runs and fifty RBIs.
 Ramos split the 2016 season with both Grand Junction and the Modesto Nuts, batting .304 with seven home runs and 32 RBIs in only 32 games due to missing over three months due to an injury.
 In 2017, he returned healthy to play 122 games with the Lancaster JetHawks, posting a .297 batting average with 13 home runs and 68 RBIs.

 Ramos began 2018 with Lancaster, with whom he was named a California League All-Star along with winning the Home Run Derby before being promoted to the Hartford Yard Goats in June.
 In 121 games between both clubs, he hit .269/.368/.574 with 32 home runs and 77 RBIs.

 Ramos spent 2019 with the Albuquerque Isotopes, earning Pacific Coast League All-Star honors.
 Over 127 games, he slashed .309/.400/.580 with thirty home runs and 105 RBIs.
 After the season, he was assigned to play in the Arizona Fall League for the Salt River Rafters.